 So far the class tool kit consists of a saw, a square, a marking knife, a marking gauge, and a chisel or two.
 I honestly believe that our dovetail saw makes it easier for someone to saw straight, but I also don't want to require everyone who takes our class to buy one of our saws if they don't want to.
 But a gent's saw - which is the next easiest thing - is affordable.
 I'm still working on the schedule, pondering whether it should be just a class in cutting a dovetail or a series of classes over several Saturdays (or weekday evenings) in which we grind, sharpen, learn to saw, and then make a dovetailed box.

 By the way our last two all-dayclasses, Modern Furniture Construction - Making a Kitchen Cabinet and a Building a Zig-Zag Chair went great and we are doing a second section on Modern Furniture Construction - Making a Kitchen Cabinet on July 8th.
-There a couple of seats still open click here for details.

 On July 15th, I am repeating my popular free class Sharpening 101.
 You are all invited.